lisudoku/lisudoku_puzzler/README.md

 Used by https://lisudoku.xyz to generate training puzzles.

-Currently it only works with classic 9x9 sudokus and 2 techniques (hidden singles, naked singles).
+Currently it only works with classic 9x9 sudokus and 2 techniques (HiddenSingle, NakedSingle).

 Usage
 ```